pitrov/docs.erisindustries.com/tutorials/chainmaking.md

 ## A Note Regarding This Tutorial

 The `eris` toolchain is designed to be very unix like, and as such we are able to craft most of what is needed in simple bash scripts which any competant developer should be able to understand.
-Bash really, truly, is the common demoninator as it does not require any specialized language specific knowledge beyond a bare minimum to understand what is happening.
+Bash really, truly, is the common denominator as it does not require any specialized language specific knowledge beyond a bare minimum to understand what is happening.

 For this tutorial, we have kept the bash scripting to a bare minimum, but should you have any questions regarding any of the bash scripting, please let us know on our [Support Forums](https://support.erisindustries.com) and we will endeavor to make more clear what any commands that are unclear are actually doing.